ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 #### Fortran binding

-Experience of developers of large scientific libraries like Trilinos [CITE] is that the C interface is not always available, so the most portable approach is to rely on Fortran.
+The experience of developers of large scientific libraries is that the C interface is less often available than the Fortran interface.
+For example, the Reference BLAS only comes in a Fortran version.
+Thus, the most portable approach is to rely on Fortran.
 If our developer links against a Fortran BLAS, they will face the difficult task of deducing the library's Fortran BLAS ABI.
 This is just close enough to the C ABI to lead innocent developers astray.
-For example, Fortran compilers mangle the names of functions in different, platform-dependent and compiler-dependent ways.
-Mangled names may be all-capitals or lower-case, and many have zero to two trailing underscores.
-The BLAS may have been built with a different compiler than the system's Fortran compiler, and may thus have a different mangling scheme.
+For example, Fortran compilers mangle the names of functions in different ways, that depend both on the system and on the compiler.
+Mangled names may be all-capitals or lower-case, and many have zero to two underscores somewhere at the beginning or end of the mangled name.
+The BLAS may have been built with a different compiler than the system's Fortran compiler (if one is available), and may thus have a different mangling scheme.
 Fortran interfaces pass all input and output arguments, including integers, by the C ABI equivalent of pointer, unless otherwise specified.
 Fortran ABIs differ in whether they return complex numbers on the stack (by value) or by initial output argument, and how they pass strings, both of which come up in the BLAS.
 We have encountered other issues: for instance, functions that claim to return `float` might actually return `double`.
-We have written hundreds of lines of CMake code to deduce the BLAS ABI, and have encountered all of these situations.
+We have written hundreds of lines of CMake code to deduce the BLAS ABI, have encountered all of these situations, and expect to encounter novel ones in the future.
 If our developer wants to use LAPACK as well as the BLAS, they will be stuck with these problems.

 In summary:

 a.
-Users may need to deduce BLAS' Fortran ABI.
+Users may need to deduce BLAS' Fortran ABI; this is hard.

 b.
 Ignorance of some Fortran ABI issues (e.g., return of complex values) could cause bugs when porting code to different hardware or